 John Varian has been a director since December of 2008 and became the Company's Interim Chief Executive Officer in August of 2011.
 He served as Chief Operating Officer of Aryx Therapeutics from December of 2003 to August of 2011 and as its Chief Financial Officer from April of 2006 to March of 2011.
 Prior to joining Aryx Therapeutics, Mr. Varian was the CFO of Genset S.A., where he was a key member of the team negotiating the company's sale to Serono S.A. in 2002.
-Mr. Varian served on the Board of Niventa Biopharmaceuticals Corporation until the company merged with Akela Pharma Inc. in March of 2009.
-From October of 1998 to April or 2000, Mr. Varian served as Senior Vice President, Finance and Administration of Elan Pharmaceuticals, Inc., joining the company as part of its acquisition of Neurex Corporation.
-Prior to the acquisition, he served as Neurex Corporation's CFO from Jume of 1997 until 1097, Mr. Varian served as the VP Finance and CFO of Anergen Inc. Mr. Varian was an Audit Principal/Senior Manager at Ernst & Young from 1987 until 1997 where he focused on life sciences.
+Mr. Varian served on the Board of Nventa Biopharmaceuticals Corporation until the company merged with Akela Pharma Inc. in March of 2009.
+From October of 1998 to April of 2000, Mr. Varian served as Senior Vice President, Finance and Administration of Elan Pharmaceuticals, Inc., joining the company as part of its acquisition of Neurex Corporation.
+Prior to the acquisition, he served as Neurex Corporation's CFO from June of 1997 until October of 1998.
+From 1991 until 1997, Mr. Varian served as the VP Finance and CFO of Anergen Inc. Mr. Varian was an Audit Principal/Senior Manager at Ernst & Young from 1987 until 1991 where he focused on life sciences.
 He is a founding member of the Bay Area Bioscience Center and a former chairman of the Association of Bioscience Financial Officers International Conference.
 Mr. Varian received a B.B.A. degree from Western Michigan University.
 Mr. Varian has significant experience in building biopharmaceutical companies and brings a specific focus on financing, corporate financial management and related matters to the Board.

 Patrick J. Scannon, M.D., Ph.D. is one of the Company's founders and has served as a director since its formation.
 Dr. Scannon became Executive Vice President and Chief Scientific Officer in February of 2011.
-Previously, he was Executive Vice President and Chief Medical Officer beginning in March of 2009 and served as Executive Vice President and Chief Biotechnology Officer from May of 2006, Officer from May of 2006, Sentific and Medical Officer from March of 1993 until May of 2006, Sentific and Medical Affairs from March of 1993 until May of 2006, Sentific and Medical Affairs from March of 1993 and President from Hay of 1909 to March of 1993 and President from the Company's formation until April of 1992.
-In 2007, Dr. Scannon was invited to join the newly formed National Biodeferse Icene Board, reporting to the Secretary of the Department of Health and Human Services.
+Previously, he was Executive Vice President and Chief Medical Officer beginning in March of 2009 and served as Executive Vice President and Chief Biotechnology Officer from May of 2006 until March of 2009, Chief Scientific and Medical Officer from March of 1993 until May of 2006, Senior Vice President from May of 1999 to May of 2006, Vice Chairman, Scientific and Medical Affairs from April of 1992 to March of 1993 and President from the Company's formation until April of 1992.
+In 2007, Dr. Scannon was invited to join the newly formed National Biodefense Science Board, reporting to the Secretary of the Department of Health and Human Services.
 He also serves on the Defense Sciences Research Council for the Defense Advanced Research Projects Agency (DARPA) and on the Threat Reduction Advisory Committee for the Department of Defense.
-In 2007, he was appointed to the Board of Directors of Pain Therapeutics, Inc., a biopharmaceutical company.
+In 2007, he was appointed to the Board of Directors of Pain Therapeutics, Inc, a biopharmaceutical company.
 From 1979 until 1981, Dr. Scannon was a clinical research scientist at the Letterman Army Institute of Research in San Francisco.
-A Board-certified internist, Dr. Scannon has previously from the University of California, Berkeley and an M.D. from the Medical College of Georgia.
-Dr. Scannon's seprence in Founding and building the Company is integral to the Company and its mission.
+A Board-certified internist, Dr. Scannon holds a Ph.D. in organic chemistry from the University of California, Berkeley and an M.D. from the Medical College of Georgia.
+Dr. Scannon's experience in founding and building the Company is integral to the Company and its mission.
 His medical and scientific background, experience in all aspects of biopharmaceutical product discovery and development, board and government advisory experience and operational knowledge provide strategic guidance to the Company and the Board.